benrudolph/ascend.report/index.md

 One of the first stages of any of our innovation projects revolves around ensuring that the need for that project actually exists.
 This was done in Costa Rica through focus groups and discussions with UNHCR and NGO staff.
 Through these methods we decided to focus on three areas that SMS could immediately impact.
 This helped us define the scope of the project and where we’d focus our efforts.
 We identified these areas:

-*	Job opportunity alerts – one of the NGOs we were working with, ACAI, has a job placement program.
+*	Job opportunity alerts – one of the NGOs we were working with, [Association of International Consultants and Advisors](https://www.facebook.com/pages/ACAI/114321045280940?sk=timeline) or ACAI, has a job placement program.
+ACAI creates projects and livelihood activities for asylum seekers and refugees to facilitate integration into the community.
 Currently they were having difficulty notifying refugees of the new jobs that were available.
 SMS could easily provide a way to notify the relevant population, especially since ACAI had a database of phone numbers that they’d like to contact.
 *	Participatory Assessments – in a few months time, UNHCR Costa Rica would be conducting Participatory Assessments, which are surveys that UNHCR gives to refugees to evaluate different aspects of the operation.
 We planned to use SMS as a way to notify and remind people to complete the assessment.
-*	Microcredit Program – the last program we’d tackle was a Microcredit program established by an organization called Aprode.
+*	Microcredit Program – the last program we’d tackle was a Microcredit program established by an organization called [Aprode](http://www.corresponsaldepaz.org/news/es/2009/05/11/0004/costa-rica-microcreditos-para-refugiados-en-tiempos-de-crisis).
 Aprode gives out small loans incrementally to refugees as well as other Costa Ricans to start businesses.
 Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance or potentially need more money.

 We concretely designed the scope for the pilot so that we’d have clear areas we could focus on.
 No matter the preparation though, we learned that the scope often grows as we're responding to real world contexts.